-Although equations (4.56) and (4.57) are equivalent, their statistical interpretation is different.
-The former is a prediction, i.e. it gives the prediction interval\ of the stochastic variable $\underline{\theta}$ .
-The latter is an interval parameter estimator, i.e. it gives the confidence limits of the unknown parameter $\lambda$ , which is not a stochastic variable.
+Although equations (4.56) and (4.57) are equivalent, their statistical interpretations differ.
+The former is a prediction, i.e., it gives the prediction interval\ of the stochastic variable $\underline{\theta}$ .
+The latter is an interval parameter estimator, i.e., it gives the confidence limits of the unknown parameter $\lambda$ , which is not a stochastic variable.